exporo/messenger-service-provider/README.md

         'serializer' => Serializer::class,
         'options' => [
             'queue' => ['name' => 'something'],
-            'topic' => ['name' => 'something'] // Also known as exchange ]
+            'topic' => ['name' => 'something']
+        ]
     ],
 ];
 ```

+This will be the actual sender/receiver.
+You _may_ want to use it directly, so you can get an instance of `\Symfony\Component\Messenger\Transport\TransportInterface` from the container with `messenger.transport.some_transport`.

 ### TypeAwareSerializer

-The default serializer will always add the FQCN of your message to the headers.
-To have fully language/platform agnostic queuing you can use the TypeAwareSerializer, which always expect the message to be from the given type:
+The default serializer will always add the FQCN of your message to the headers and will fail if it's missing on deserialize.
+In distributed systems, you normally don't want to have this dependency.
+For that you can use the TypeAwareSerializer.
+It will assume that all your messages on the given transport are from the same type, but also removes the need for additional message headers.

 ```
 protected $transports = [